January 22 – April 12, 2020

 Focusing on the agency and ideologies embedded in objects, Carmela Laganse explores the effects of colonialism and examines how it contributes to material culture as well as her own identity.
 Working in a variety of media, she often builds interactive work or portable, modular environments that playfully and critically integrate physical, emotional, ritualistic, and intellectual processes.
 Originally from Winnipeg, Manitoba, Laganse received an MFA from Ohio University and a BFA from the University of Manitoba in Winnipeg.
 She has exhibited nationally and internationally since 2005.
 Recent exhibitions include Hamilton Now, Object at the Art Gallery of Hamilton and Spread at the Thames Gallery in Chatham-Kent, ON.
 Laganse has taught art at various post-secondary institutions across Canada, teaching mainly in 3D and expanded practice.
 She currently lives in Hamilton and teaches in the School of the Arts at McMaster University.

-Spread is organized by the Art Gallery of Guelph with the support of the Ontario Arts Council and Canada Council for the Arts.
+Spread is curated by Sally Frater and organized by the Art Gallery of Guelph with the support of the Ontario Arts Council and Canada Council for the Arts.

 Image detail: Carmela Laganse, Grenadine, 2010, ceramic, textile, wood, metal, rubber, 38 x 14 x 64 in.
 Courtesy of the artist, photo by Denis Farley